SarahHenze/QPuB/README.md

 ## Getting started

 The following instructions will help you to download QPuB and execute the same to estimate the conversion factors for your peptide products.
-QPuB is designed to be invoked using the command line arguments as well from RStudio but with little modifcations in the code.
+QPuB is designed to be invoked using the command line arguments as well from the [RStudio](https://www.rstudio.com/), but with little modifcations in the code.

 ### Prerequisites